I know you've asked yourself this question before. Maybe it sounded a little different; more like:

 Vera Wang - first a figure skater and then a fashion editor, she was 40 before she commissioned her first wedding dress - her own!

-JK Rowling - she first worked for Amnesty International then moving on to teach English in Portugal and eventually training other teachers before ever publishing the first of the Harry Potter series in her 40s.
+JK Rowling - she first worked for Amnesty International, then moved on to teach English in Portugal, and eventually trained other teachers before ever publishing the first of the Harry Potter series in her 40s.